dhay/onenote2xml/ONE/STORE/README.md

 This module exports `FileNodeList` function, which works as a filenode object generator, given the `onestore` instance, and the chunk reference for the file list.

+## `global_id_table.py`

+This module exports `GlobalIdTable` class, which builds a table from a sequence of file nodes, for mapping `CompactId` indices to 128 bit GUIDs.

 # ONESTORE format{#ONESTORE}

 The most current format is used for `.one` files. `.onetoc2` (Notebook Table Of Contents) files uses a legacy format.